 The purpose of the information below is to help you understand the terminology used in Science Olympiad event rules to identify types of protective eyewear.
 The determination of the minimum protection required for any individual event is the responsibility of the committee overseeing the rules for that event.

 Contestants are responsible for providing their own protective eyewear.
 Eye protection specified in the rules is the minimum required.
 Science Olympiad is unable to determine the degree of hazard presented by equipment/materials/devices brought by the teams.
-Adult coaches/mentors of those teams must insure the eye protection they bring is adequate for the hazard.
+Adult coaches/mentors of those teams must ensure the eye protection they bring is adequate for the hazard.
 Teams MUST NOT be allowed to compete without adequate eye protection.
 This in NON-NEGOTIABLE.

 Please note that ALL protective eyewear must not only conform to ANSI Z87 (or Z87+ for Impact), but must provide a degree of protection equal to or higher than the type described in the event rules.
 The different types of protective eyewear are described below.